 4. Has there been any history of diseases among your cats and kittens?

 It is important to ask about any history of diseases among the kitten you plan to purchase.
 Genetic issues can get passed from the parents to your kitten.

 5. What medical procedures are included with the purchase of the kitten?

-Many breeders will include primary medical procedures done to the kitten before it goes home with you.
+Many breeders will include primary medical procedures done to the kitten before they go home with you.
 Those basics include a vet check, vaccinations, and deworming.
-Some kittens will have their DNA tested negative for HCM and PKD.
+Some kittens will have their DNA tested for HCM and PKD.
 Since these additions vary from breeder to breeder, it is vital to know what the breeder is offering so you can compare it to other breeders.